LocalGovIMS/localgov-ims/README.md

 To run UI tests you will need to open two instances of Visual Studio.
 The first will be used to run the application you are wanting to test.
 The second will be used to run the tests via the Test Explorer window.

-# Contribute
-TODO: Explain how other users and developers can contribute to make your code better.